roesnera/jfsjd-final-project/task-4/README.md

 In this step, we'll re-organise our folder structure in preparation for the next few steps.

 1. Create a `scripts` folder in the root folder of your project
-2. Create a new JavaScript file called `item.js`
+2. In your new scripts folder, create a new JavaScript file called `item.js`
 3. Add a `<script>` tag to your `products.html` or `posts.html` file pointing to the `scripts/item.js` file
 4. Create a `itemsController.js` file in the `scripts` folder
 5. Add a `<script>` tag pointing to the `js/itemsController.js` file _before_ the `<script>` tag pointing to the `js/index.js` file.